Skip to main content

 Research Scholar H-1B Salary Range in New York, NY

 The pay distribution for this role spans $20,000 from the 10th to 90th percentile.
-Half of all offers fall between $63,000 and $70,242, the interquartile range where most experienced Research Scholars land.
-The median of $68,000 sits about the same as the national Research Scholar H-1B median.
+Half of all offers fall between $63,268 and $74,107, the interquartile range where most experienced Research Scholars land.
+The median of $69,010 sits 1% lower than the national Research Scholar H-1B median.

 10th percentile